-While tretinoin is highly effective at treating acne over the long term, the first few weeks can be a frustrating and challenging experience.
+While tretinoin is highly effective at treating acne over the long term, the first few weeks or even months can be a frustrating and challenging experience.

-Many tretinoin users experience a “purge” during the first few weeks of treatment.
-During this period, acne -- the very problem tretinoin is supposed to treat -- often gets worse, resulting in everything from the occasional whitehead to severe breakouts.
+Many tretinoin users experience a “purge” during the first several weeks of treatment.
+During this period, acne — the very problem tretinoin is supposed to treat — often gets worse, resulting in everything from the occasional whitehead to severe breakouts.

 Whether you prefer to describe it as a “purge” or an “adjustment period,” there’s no doubt that tretinoin can cause a significant reaction during the first few weeks of treatment.
 Below, we’ve explained how and why the purge happens, as well as what you can do to deal with it.

-These unwanted effects -- particularly skin dryness and acne breakouts -- are widely referred to as a “purge.”
-While they don’t affect everyone, many tretinoin users experience some degree of purge effects during the first few weeks of treatment.
+These unwanted effects — particularly skin dryness and acne breakouts — are widely referred to as the “tretinoin purge.”
+While they don’t affect everyone, many tretinoin users experience some degree of purge effects during the first several weeks of treatment.

-The tretinoin purge usually lasts for two to six weeks, although it can sometimes carry on for as long as two or three months.
-It can range from a few minor pimples to major breakouts, as well as skin dryness, flaking, peeling and redness.
+The skin purging from tretinoin usually lasts for anywhere from a couple weeks to a couple months.
+It can range in severity from a few minor pimples, to major breakouts, skin dryness, flaking, peeling and other skin irritation.

-Our guide to the most common side effects of tretinoin lists several of the most common purge symptoms, as well as options for minimizing their effects.
-These effects aren’t unique to topical retinoids like tretinoin -- they can also occur with other retinoids, such as Accutane.
+Our guide to the most common and uncommon side effects of tretinoin lists several of the most common purge symptoms, as well as options for minimizing their effects.
+These effects aren’t unique to topical retinoids like tretinoin — they can also occur with other retinoids, such as Accutane®.

 Most of the time, the tretinoin purge solves itself, with symptoms improving over the course of a few weeks or a couple months, as the medication begins to have a more therapeutic effect on your acne.

-- Start with a low strength tretinoin cream.
-Tretinoin creams, gels and solutions come in a range of concentrations, from .01% to .1% tretinoin.
+Start with a low strength tretinoin cream.
+Tretinoin creams, gels and solutions come in a range of concentrations, from 0.025 percent to 0.1 percent tretinoin.
 If you’re experiencing a severe purge, consider talking to your doctor about switching to a lower concentration.

 Our guide to tretinoin strengths covers the most widely sold concentrations for tretinoin gels, creams and other topical products.
 Most studies show that a modest .05% strength tretinoin cream is more than enough to reduce acne and improve your skin.

-- Stay hydrated.
-In addition to acne, the first few weeks of using tretinoin can involve dry and irritated skin.
-Staying hydrated can be a huge help, both for improving your skin and for general health and wellbeing.
+Stay hydrated.
+In addition to the acne purge, the first few weeks of using tretinoin can involve dry and irritated skin.
+Staying hydrated may be a huge help, both for improving your skin and for general health and wellbeing.

-- Avoid direct sunlight.
+Avoid direct sunlight.
 Tretinoin can make your skin significantly more sensitive to UV radiation, resulting in faster and more severe sunburn.
-During the first two to six weeks of using tretinoin, take care to avoid excessive amounts of exposure to direct sunlight.
+During the first several weeks of using tretinoin, take care to avoid excessive amounts of exposure to direct sunlight.

-If you need to spend time in the sun during the first two to six weeks of using tretinoin, make sure you use at least SPF 15+ sunscreen (although SPF 30+ is even better!) to protect your skin from UV radiation.
+If you need to spend time in the sun during the first few weeks of using tretinoin, make sure you use at least SPF 15+ sunscreen (although SPF 30+ is even better!) to protect your skin from UV radiation.

 Most of the time, the tretinoin purge solves itself within a few weeks, leaving you with less acne and several months of consistent improvement to look forward to.

 If you’ve just started using tretinoin and you’re currently going through the purge, stick with it.
-It can take months for tretinoin to start working its magic (most studies demonstrate results after three months of treatment), meaning that patience is very much rewarded.
+It can take months for tretinoin to start working its magic, meaning that patience is very much rewarded.

 In the meantime, hold tight and use the tactics listed above to get through the adjustment period with as few downsides as possible.
 Over the long term, you’ll eventually start to notice a steady, consistent improvement in your skin as the weeks and months go by.

-As a safe, effective topical retinoid, tretinoin is one of the most widely used acne medications on the market.
+As a safe, effective topical retinoid, tretinoin is one of the most widely used acne treatments on the market.

 Our Tretinoin 101 guide and Complete Guide to Using Tretinoin for Acne answer all of the most common questions about using tretinoin to treat acne, from potential side effects to the basics of applying tretinoin to your skin.